 My Car Keeps Burning Out Alternators (8 Reasons Why This Happens)

-Alternators have the purpose to recharge the car battery.
+Alternators have the purpose of recharging the car battery.
 Without alternators, the car would only run as long as the battery can keep it alive before being completely drained.
-Having such an important role, it is essential that your vehicle has a fully operating alternator.
-But, some cars keep burning out alternators.
-Here are 8 reasons why your car keeps burning out alternators:

 1. Oil dripping into the alternator